burcinalim/burcinalim/README.md

 - 🧠 Worked on people-focused solutions in **HR**
 - 🚀 Shaped product features and workflows as a **Product Manager**
-- 📊 Continuously building skills in tools like **Python,PowerBI,SQL**, and more
+- 📊 Continuously building skills in tools like **Python,PowerBI,PostgreSQL** for data analysis

 ## 🤝 Let’s Connect!